wimdeblauwe/htmx-spring-boot/readme.md

 }
 ```

-## Processors
+### Processors

-HTMX processors also are provided to allow ThymeLeaf to be able to perform calculations and expressions
-in those fields.
+HTMX processors also are provided to allow Thymeleaf to be able to perform calculations and expressions in those fields.
 Note the `:` colon instead of the typical hyphen.

 * `hx:get`: Thymeleaf processing
 * `hx-get`: static values